Affan1/IntegrityWorks/README.md

 1.  **Sign Up:** Create your developer profile to showcase your skills and portfolio.
 2.  **Get Verified:** Our team reviews your profile to ensure quality standards.
-3.  **Browse Gigs:** Explore vetted projects that match your expertise.
+3.  **Browse Works:** Explore vetted projects that match your expertise.
 4.  **Submit Proposals:** Connect with clients who value your work.
 5.  **Get Paid Securely:** Work through protected milestones and receive timely payments.